polodev/-jekyll-optimax-docs/_posts/2019-04-18-importing-demo-contents.markdown

 ### 3.1 | Auto Import

-First please make sure that Koncrete Parent Theme is activated on your site.
+First please make sure that Optimax Parent Theme is activated on your site.

 From Admin menu, navigate to `Tools > Demo Content Install`.
 Or alternatively,  navigate to `Plugins > RT Demo Importer > Install Demo Contents`.